kinguser981/TWRP-Recovery-Flags/README.md

 # screen will stay awake
 TW_NO_SCREEN_TIMEOUT := true

-# needed on devices without a recovery partition (some devices have recovery included im boot.img)
-TW_HAS_NO_RECOVERY_PARTITION := true

-# removes the reboot option to boot into boooader, needed e.g. on samsung devices which use Download mode instead
-TW_NO_REBOOT_BOOTLOADER := true

 # add an option in reboot menu to reboot into Download Mode
 TW_HAS_DOWNLOAD_MODE := true

-# some devices don't have a temp sensor, disable in such case to stop spamming recovery.log
-TW_NO_CPU_TEMP := true

-# recursive delete by default instead fotmatting (available optional inside recovery settings too)
-TW_ALWAYS_RMRF := true

-# system won't be unmounted,
-TW_NEVER_UNMOUNT_SYSTEM := true

 # don't blank screen (available optional inside recovery settings too)
 TW_NO_SCREEN_BLANK := true

 # deprecated, use TW_INCLUDE_CRYPTO instead
 TW_INCLUDE_JB_CRYPTO := true

-# add support for encryption
-TW_INCLUDE_CRYPTO := true

 # use a custom init.rc in recovery, add the path.
 Example:
 TARGET_RECOVERY_INITRC := device/samsung/p3100/rootdir/init.twrp.rc